Lighthouses of Southern Brazil

 * Capão da Marca de Fora

 Date unknown.
 Active; focal plane 42 m (138 ft); three white flashes every 10 s.
 12 m (39 ft) round cylindrical concrete tower with gallery, painted white with one red horizontal band.
-Antonio Carlos Torres Vianna has a closeup photo and a more distant view, Victor Varela has a 2023 photo, and Google has a satellite view.
+Antonio Carlos Torres Vianna has a closeup photo and a more distant view, Leonardo Rodrigues has a 2021 photo, and Google has a satellite view.
 Not to be confused with the historic Capão de Marca lighthouse on the Lagoa dos Patos (see below).
 Located just off the beach about 40 km (25 mi) southwest of Tavares.
 Accessible by 4WD.
 Site open, tower closed.
 BR-4002; Admiralty G0615; NGA 18959.7.

 * #Conceição (2)